Introduction

 1namespace App\Utilities;2 3echo __NAMESPACE__;

-Running the above code would output: App\Utilities
+Running the above code would output: App\Utilities.

-constant will return the namespace of the file where it is written.
+Similar to the __METHOD__ and __CLASS__ magic constants, the __NAMESPACE__ constant will return the namespace of the file where it is written.

-For example, let's say you have a parent class called App\Utilities\ParentClass
+For example, let's say you have a parent class called App\Utilities\ParentClass:

 1namespace App\Utilities;2 3class ParentClass4{5 public function myMethod()6 {7 echo __NAMESPACE__;8 }9}

-And you have a child class called App\Utilities\Child\ChildClass
+And you have a child class called App\Utilities\Child\ChildClass that extends the App\Utilities\ParentClass class:

 1namespace App\Utilities\Child;2 3class ChildClass extends ParentClass4{5 // ...6}

-Running the (new ChildClass())->myMethod()
+Running the (new ChildClass())->myMethod() method would output: App\Utilities.

 __LINE__

-magic constant returns the current line number of the file in which it is used.
+The __LINE__ magic constant returns the current line number of the file in which it is used.

 For example, let's say we have the following code: